azalty/gmod-physgunvehicules/HOW TO INSTALL.md

 Take PhysgunVehicules and put it into your garrysmod/addons folder.

-DO NOT COPY .github or README.txt and HOW TO INSTALL.txt
+DO NOT COPY .github or README.md and HOW TO INSTALL.md

 Be sure to read README.md before installing.